Val-be/Cool-places-to-hang-out/README.md

 The favourite model has connection with the user & place model.

 Place Model:
-This model has a connection with the user model and have fields like : name,address, geomatory & typology
+This model has a connection with the user model and have fields like : name,address, geometry & typology

 User Model :
 This model has fields like : name , password , email & role